 (c) Enrolment in the subject in the left-hand column shall not be approved unless the corresponding subject or subjects listed in the right-hand column are taken concurrently or have been completed.

-Subject Co-requisites

-Group III- Chemistry III (Supplementary) Theory of Statistics II Chemistry III.
-Pure Mathematics III or Pure Mathe- matics III (Higher).
+Subject Co-requisites Chemistry III (Supplementary) Chemistry III.
+Pure Mathematics III or Pure Mathe-Theory of Statistics II matics III (Higher).
 Geology III (Supplementary) Geology III.

 Part-time Study